 He met her eyes, then nodded sharply.
 “More danger than you know, Vessel,” he whispered, then backed away, gesturing at the doorway.

 You have to help me! she mouthed at him.
 He shook his head, holding up his hands.
 I cannot.
 Not now.
-With that, he pushed open the door, bowed, and scuttled away, looking over his shoulder nervously.
+With that, he pushed open the door, bowed, and scuttled away, looking nervously over his shoulder.

 Siri glared at him.
 The time was swiftly approaching when she’d need to corner him and find out what he really knew.
 Until then, she had other people to annoy.

-She turned and glanced back at the dark room before her.
+She turned and glanced back at the dark room.
 Her nerves started up again.
 And, she began to feel a hesitance.

 Is this wise? she thought.
-That had never bothered her before.
+Things like that had never bothered her before.
 And yet. . .things weren’t like they were before.
 Bluefinger’s fear had left her even more on edge.

 Defiance.
 It had always been her method of gaining attention.
-She hadn’t been obstinate it out of spite, not usually.
+She hadn’t been obstinate out of spite, not usually.
 She’d simply been unable to measure up to Vivenna, so she’d often just done the opposite of her sister--the opposite of what was expected.
 And she’d always done so intentionally, but without really thinking about what it would cost.

 Her defiance had worked in the past, hadn’t it?
 Or had it?
 Her father had been perpetually angry at her, and her sister had always treated her as a child who had to be suffered and instructed.
 The people had loved her, but their love had seemed suffering.

 No, Siri thought suddenly.
 No, I can’t go back to that.
 The people in this palace--this court--they aren’t the type of people you defy just because you’re annoyed at them.
-This was not a place to be contrary simply for the sake of contrast.
 Spurn the palace priests, and they wouldn’t grumble at her like her father had.
 They’d show her what it really meant to be in their power.

 But what to do then?
 She couldn’t keep throwing off her clothing and kneeling on the floor, naked, could she?

 Feeling confused, and a little angry at herself, she stepped into the dark room, then pulled the door closed.
 The God King waited in his corner, shadowed as always, though the crackling hearth was built up brighter than it usually was.
 Siri looked at him, staring at that too-calm face.
 She knew that she should kneel and begin to disrobe, but she didn’t.
-Not at that moment.

-Oddly, it wasn’t defiance that stayed her motions.
-It wasn’t anger or petulance.
-It was curiosity.
+Not because she felt defiant.
+Not even because she felt angry or petulant.
+As she regarded him, she simply felt herself growing more and more curious.
 Who was this man who could rule gods and bend light with the force of his BioChroma?

 He stared back at her.
 Like before, he didn’t call for guards or grow angry at her because of her insolence.
 Still watching him, Siri pulled at the strings on her dress, dropping the bulky garment to the floor.
 She reached for the shoulders of her shift, but paused.